 The summer is over, and it’s time to put away your lawn furniture.
 You’ve already folded up that patio umbrella, cleaned out the grill, and closed the pool.
 All that’s left is getting those chairs ready for storage!

-You can do this without getting a headache!
+Luckily, you can find storage space for lawn chairs without getting a headache!
 Take a look at this handy guide to help you get started.

 How to Store Your Folding Chairs & Lawn Chairs

 Lawn chairs have their time in the sun (literally) when the weather is warm.
 After that, they usually sit idle until the next baseball game or backyard barbecue.
 Metal folding chairs, on the other hand, are used year round for family dinners, game nights, and birthday parties.

 You can store both types of chairs in the following locations: